justinethier/husk-scheme/_posts/2014-02-26-Released-Version-3.16.markdown

 ---
 # {{ page.title }}

-- Improved import of libraries:

-    - Husk now detects cyclic dependencies and throws an error instead of going into an infinite loop.
-    - Each library is only evaluated once during the import process.
+Improved import of libraries.
+Husk now detects cyclic dependencies and throws an error instead of going into an infinite loop.
+Also, each library is only evaluated once during the import process.

-- `begin` now has the ability to evaluate contained expressions and definitions as if the enclosing `begin` were not present, per R<sup>7</sup>RS.
+`begin` now has the ability to evaluate contained expressions and definitions as if the enclosing `begin` were not present, per R<sup>7</sup>RS.
 For example:

         huski> x
         Getting an unbound variable: x